LemonPi/sal/README.md

 Simplicity here refers to how close the implementation matches the core concepts of each algorithm, rather than the triviality of each algorithm.

+For detailed documentation and some analysis, see [my portfolio](http://johnsonzhong.me/sal)

 <br>
 Features